GijsTimmers/cursor/README.md

 cursor.show() ## Shows the cursor
 ```

-Note that the cursor will stay hidden until you call `cursor.show()` — even after
+Note that the cursor will stay hidden until you call `cursor.show()` —
-exiting your python script!
+even after exiting your python script!

+Because of that, `pip` will install two
+scripts, which can be run from the command line: `cursor_hide` and
+`cursor_show`.